HPCBio/Data-Management/lessons/01-data-organization.md

 ### Create file system for a project

-Inspired by the guide below, we will start by create a directory that we can use for the rest of the workshop:
+Inspired by the Noble guide, we will start by create a directory that we can use for the rest of the workshop:

 ---